kjirou/torus/README.md

 ```
 --limit, -l

-  Build count, default is 30
+  Build count, default is 30, max is 100

 --offset, -o